daveyc/iperf/docs/faq.rst

   the sending side, which is known as TCP Segmentation offload (TSO) or in Windows as Large Send Offload (LSO).
-It seems that there are TSO/LSO implementations which for some reason ignore the reported MSS and therefore don’t perform segmentation.
-In these cases, when large packets are sent, e.g. the default iperf3 128KB (131,072 bytes), iperf3 will show that data was sent in the first interval, but since the packets don’t get to the server, no ack is received and therefore no data is sent in the following intervals.
+It seems that there are TSO/LSO implementations which for some reason ignore the reported MSS and therefore dont perform segmentation.
+In these cases, when large packets are sent, e.g. the default iperf3 128KB (131,072 bytes), iperf3 will show that data was sent in the first interval, but since the packets dont get to the server, no ack is received and therefore no data is sent in the following intervals.
 It may happen that after certain timeout the main CPU will re-send the packet by re-segmenting it, and in these cases data will get to the